Shuck & Associates, PLLC

 SCAPEGOATS ARE STRONG-WILLED TRUTH TELLERS... which isn't desirable in a system designed for control.
 If a different sibling stands up to the parent(s), they can easily be punished in the same harsh way the scapegoat is familiar with.
 Or, if the scapegoat enables the narcissistic parent, they may jump into being a golden child for a day, or month, or year.
 Roles change depending on the parents' needs, who they are able to control/manipulate, and who has grown into personifying their role (aka turning into the narcissistic parent).

 Triangulation is manipulating one person into sending a message to, or, treating the targeted person, in a way that the manipulator desires.
 This creates friction between the two being triangulated, and often, those relationships are damaged.
 This whole dynamic is set up so that the abusive parent(s) feel a relief of DISCOMFORT.
-They prefer their children feel PAIN, ABUSE, NEGLECT, and TRAUMA instead.
+They prefer their children feel TRAUMATIZED instead.

 " Have you heard that scapegoats are the healthiest... "

-The more covert parent projects their intense feelings of fear and disempowerment (worthlessness) at the scapegoat.
+The more covert parent projects intense feelings of disempowerment and fear of abandonment (worthlessness) at the scapegoat.
 The covert parent primarily struggles with knowing and setting personal boundaries.
-Therefore, this parent will punish the scapegoat for having or setting boundaries; it is a direct signal to this parent, reminding them of the neglected parts of themselves.
-Instead of growing and healing and empowering oneself to have needs and worth, this parent chooses the more comfortable route for them; punish or kill these parts in the scapegoat instead.
+Therefore, this parent will punish the scapegoat for having or setting boundaries; it is a direct signal to this parent, reminding them of the betrayed parts of themselves.
+Instead of growing, healing, and empowering oneself to have boundaries and worth, this parent chooses the more comfortable route; punish or kill these parts in the scapegoat instead.
+This (codependent) parent uses the scapegoat as a fixing project, falling along the Munchausen By Proxy spectrum (now titled Fictitious Disorder Imposed On Another - FDIA).

-The more overt parent projects their intense feelings of insecurity and disempowerment (low self-esteem) at the scapegoat.
+The more overt parent projects intense feelings of disempowerment and fear of control (low self-esteem) at the scapegoat.
 The overt parent primarily struggles with knowing themselves and feeling good enough.
 Therefore, this parent will punish the scapegoat for knowing and liking themselves; it is a direct signal to this parent, reminding them of the hurt parts of themselves.
-Instead of growing and healing and empowering
+Instead of growing, healing, and empowering

-oneself to feel accepted, joyful, and at peace, this parent chooses the more comfortable route for them; punish or kill these parts in the scapegoat instead.
+oneself to have personal needs and safety, this parent chooses the more comfortable route; punish or kill these parts in the scapegoat instead.

 Why would parents project?
-Because they lack self-awareness and give themselves permission to pass down their own trauma.
+Lack of self-awareness and self-permission to pass down personal trauma.
 Passing down generational trauma is to become the abuser.

 Have you heard that scapegoats are the healthiest member of a narcissistic family system?
-Scapegoats are the child that maintained empathy in the chaos.
 They are loving, attuned, and forgiving.
 They tend to be incredibly emotionally resilient, however, aren't able to see this through the fog.

 *Emotionally resilient, emotionally numb, emotionally distracted, and emotionally cut-off are all vastly different concepts.
 One needs to feel and process their own emotions in order to be considered resilient.
 Resiliency is NOT the amount of bullshit one tolerates.